PT-CyberAnalytics/CSC/README.md

 Before using, you should install fonts in the "fonts" folder.
 Or you can use the online version https://pt-cyberanalytics.github.io/CSC/

+# Disclaimer
+- The technique is not applicable to attacks carried out by state ART groups.
+- The cost of a cyberattack is not a static quantity and can change over time, as well as when any changes are made to the attacked System.
+- In the case of security analysis services, there is no dependence on the cost of the services provided and the calculation of the cost of a cyber attack using this method.
+- All calculations are carried out only according to available information, any hidden factors cannot be taken into account in the calculations.

 ## Total Values
 Here the result of the cyber attack cost will be displayed.
 It is worth noting that many parameters are calculated taking into account the minimum, average and maximum values, which creates space for the final assessment.
 By default, you can focus on the average value.